 The African continent is rarely on the radar for those looking to travel and live life cheaply and there are indeed many potential problems and challenges when it comes to living here.

 And, surprisingly, living in many African countries that can be considered safe for DNs or expats is pretty expensive.
-But I still have a few options for you – so check them out below.
+But I still have a few options for you – so check them out below if you’re looking for something that’s really off the beaten path.

 1. Ghana